EvaldasBurlingis/nba-app/README.md

 # Demo application to play with api's

-App is not finished because I couln't find good API's to work with.
+App is not finished because I couldn't find good API's to work with.

 ## Built with